DanWahlin/AzureForDevelopersCourse/README.md

 ### VS Code

-1. Open the project folder in VS Code
+1. Open the project `webapp` folder in VS Code
 1. Open a command prompt at the root and run the following command to trust dev certs:

     `dotnet dev-certs https --trust`